ningci0723/Green_Stock_Analysis/README.md

 ### Purpose

-The purpose of this analysis is editing, or refactoring the Module 2 solution code to find a more efficient way to look conduct analysis and find the best stock by using VBA.
+The purpose of this analysis is editing, or refactoring the Module 2 solution code to find a more efficient way to conduct analysis and find the best stock by using VBA.
 This project is refactoring the code to make the VBA script run faster.

 ## Results

 ### Refactoring the Code
 In order to make the code more efficient, I created three different arrays which were tickerVolumes(12),tickerStartingPrices(12) and tickerEndingPrices(12).
 The tickers array created in the original code was used to establish the ticker symbol of a stock.
-I matched three different arrays which were tickerVolumes(12),tickerStartingPrices(12) and tickerEndingPrices(12) with the tickers array by using a variable named as tickerIndex.
-Here is the refactor code.
+I matched these three different arrays with the tickers array by using a variable named as tickerIndex.
+Below is the refactored code.

 #### Refactored Code